-A commitment should be reported as including foreign-sourced income where any income nominated as a part of the application process as 'allowable income' under the reporting institution's serviceability assessment policy qualifies as foreign-sourced income.
+A commitment should be reported as including being serviced by foreign-sourced income where any income nominated as a part of the application process as of the 'allowable income' under taken into account by the reporting institution's to assess the serviceability of that commitmentassessment policy qualifies as foreign-sourced income.
+This applies whether the commitment was made inside or outside the reporting entity's standard serviceability assessment policy.
 The share of income that qualifies as foreign-sourced income is irrelevant.

-If a borrower declares some income streams derived from governments overseas or non-government entities incorporated overseas, but this income is not taken into account in the serviceability assessment, this should not be included as foreign-sourced income.
+If a borrower declares some foreign-sourced income, such as income streams derived from governments overseas or non-government entities incorporated overseas, but this income is not taken into account in the serviceability assessment, then the commitment should not be reported as being serviced by this should not be included as foreign-sourced income.